FrannieFealey/Resume/README.md

 ## Attributions

+* This Template was adapted from René Wirnata Forty Seconds CV on Overleaf
 * This LaTeX CV class is based on the style ideas of the [twentysecondscv class](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex) by Carmine Spagnuolo